-The Guidebook also does not provide guidance on the estimation and reporting of emissions of gases responsible for stratospheric ozone depletion. consistent data sets are used to estimate emissions.
-For projections, consistency also means that a year of the submitted inventory is used as a base year.
+The Guidebook also does not provide guidance on the estimation and reporting of emissions of gases responsible for stratospheric ozone depletion.

 1.3 Concepts

 Inventory compliers rely on the key concepts outlined below to ensure that inventories are comparable between countries, do not contain double counting or omissions, and that the time series reflect actual changes in emissions.